Daigo Fukuryū Maru: Events after return to Yaizu port

 There is a hint of criticism from one of the crewmembers, Oishi Matashichi, aimed at the then Japanese Foreign Minister Katsuo Okazaki in his book, citing the fact that despite the lingering resentment towards the US over the atomic bombings of Hiroshima and Nagasaki in 1945, and the suspicion that US officials were only interested in research rather than attempting to cure anyone of their subsequent bombing-related ailments, Foreign Minister Okazaki is said to have spoken frequently to the crew about the need for the Americans to be present during treatment.
-Indeed, Oishi goes as far as to say "The Foreign Minister usually stood on the American side, and it appeared that he was the American Foreign Minister (rather than our own)".
+Indeed, Oishi goes as far as to say "The Foreign Minister usually stood on the American side, and it appeared that he was the American Foreign Minister (rather than our own)."

 The men were all transferred to the Tokyo University Hospital.
-There they would remain for fourteen months or more in some cases.
+There, they would remain for 14 months or more in some cases.
 They were subjected to daily examinations and multiple blood samples.
-Bone marrow was also drawn from different areas on the men.
+Bone marrow was also drawn from different areas in the men.
 Their red and white blood cells had dropped significantly, causing internal bleeding and bloody stools.
 They had constant high fevers, bled from their noses and gums, and had persistent diarrhea.
-Their sperm counts also fell to low numbers or in some cases, to none at all.
+Their sperm counts also fell to low numbers or, in some cases, to none.
 For their treatment, the men were prescribed bed rest and given large quantities of antibiotics and blood transfusions.
 Dr. Morita Hisao reported that the men had developed acute panmyelosis, a disease that attacked their bone marrow destroying its ability to generate blood.

 Around August 20, Kuboyama Aikichi's condition deteriorated.
 By August 29, he fell into critical condition after developing meningitis.
 He became delirious and violent, having to be tied to a bed on the floor.
 Kuboyama soon fell into a coma and developed pneumonia.
 On September 23, he became the first member of the crew to die from complications of radiation sickness.
-The remaining twenty-two crew members were released from the hospital on May 20, 1955 after fourteen months.
+The remaining 22 crew members were released from the hospital on May 20, 1955 after 14 months.
 They received yearly checkups to monitor the toll of long-term radiation sickness complications.

 Health history of the surviving crew

 Like the hibakusha, survivors of atomic bombings in Hiroshima and Nagasaki in 1945, the Daigo Fukuryū Maru crew were stigmatized because of the Japanese public's fear of those exposed to radiation (it was commonly believed to be contagious).
-The crew tried to stay quiet about their exposure for decades, beginning with their discharge from hospital.
+The crew tried to stay quiet about their exposure for decades, beginning with their discharge from the hospital.
 Some crew members moved away from their homes to make a fresh start.
-However, unlike the hibakusha, the Lucky Dragon No. 5 crew did not qualify for medical care benefits that the survivors of the atom bomb were given.
+However, unlike the hibakusha, the Lucky Dragon No. 5 crew did not qualify for the medical care benefits that the survivors of the atomic bomb were given.